OWASP/www-policy/operational/membership.md

 Individual Members can check their Membership Status, renewal dates, and for auto-renewing Memberships update their billing information by visiting the [Manage your Membership Form](/manage-membrship).
 Members must provide the email address used when applying for membership, and if a member matches that address, an email will be sent to verify or update membership.

+While the Foundation will make diligent efforts to inform members of their membership - in particular expiration dates - it is the sole responsibility of the member to manage their membership and renewals.

 ## Becoming an Individual Member

 Individuals can only become a member of the OWASP Foundation by completing the [Membership Form](/membership) on our website and paying dues.
 Applicants must provide their Country of Residence, Postal Code, Email address, name, and billing information.
 Members are not attached to any particular Chapter or Project but are at-large members.
 By submitting the Membership Form, applicants consent to receive communications from the OWASP Foundation concerning the status of membership.